Satish-Kalepu/Php-LowCode-Engine-V1/readme.md

 docker build -t apimaker .

-#To launch the container
+#To launch the container use below command from the directory where your code exists.

-docker run -d -p 8888:80 --name=apimaker_app apimaker
+docker run -d -p 8888:80 -v .:/var/www/html --name=apimaker_app apimaker:v1

 #Using the below command the containers will be launched in interactive mode so stop them use ctrl+c